openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 Insulin Pump
 ------------
-Please update this section for medtronic and insight pump and new release 2.4.
+Please update for Medtronic und Insight Pump (more comparison).

 AndroidAPS currently works with